theamurtagh/Numpy-Randoms-Prog-DA/README.md

 # Numpy-Randoms-Prog-DA
-An investigation into the world of numpy and randoms
+An investigation into numpy and random numbers